snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 <h3><a name="validservice">3.2 The validation service</a></h3>

-In addition to validating that a schema is self-describing when adding it to the repository, we set up a validation service which lets you validate that a schema is self-describing without adding it to the repository and also validate an instance against its schema.
+As well as validating that a schema when adding it to the repository, we also provide up a validation service which lets you:

+1. Validate that a schema is valid without adding it to the repository
+2. Validate an instance against its schema

-For example, if you want to make sure your schema will pass validation before adding it to the repository:
+For example, if you want to make sure that your schema is a valid self-describing JSON Schema before adding it to the repository:

 ```